DIY Custom Closet: IKEA Kallax Hack

 Walmart Cube StorageBetter Homes & Garden Cube Organizer

 You can just leave your Kallax unit on the floor, but I felt lifting it up on feet gave it a wardrobe feel, and a more ‘finished’ appearance.
 It also gave me a little more height for fixing my clothes rail to either side.
 The unit is quite heavy, so I do recommend heavy duty legs with a decent fixing plate to spread the weight.
 I used IKEA Capita brackets, which are designed for holding up kitchen shelves/worktops rather than furniture feet, but they worked out perfectly.
+Unfortunately, since my install, they seem to have discontinued the slanted supports but you can still find them on Amazon.
+You can use any legs you like, there are plenty of different styles around!
 Then, all that’s missing is a closet rod and brackets.

 IKEA capitaIKEA Capita Brackets